 Communication for Life is a way of speaking and listening, and understanding Life, that supports us to stay engaged in Life – open, curious.
 It is an understanding of Life that inspires compassion, trust, respect, courage, acceptance, connection and strength.

-Communication for Life blends the wisdom of Spiritual Masters throughout time, and the principles of Nonviolent Communication (named after Gandhi’s term ‘nonviolence’ to describe our natural compassionate state), developed in the 60s by Dr Marshall Rosenberg (www.cnvc.org).
+Communication for Life is based on the following principles of Nonviolent Communication (named after Gandhi’s term ‘nonviolence’ to describe our natural compassionate state), developed in the 60s by Dr Marshall Rosenberg (www.cnvc.org).

 - We are all compassionate by nature; violent strategies, physical or verbal, against self or other are learned behaviours taught and supported by the prevailing culture.